coreruleset/documentation/content/development/crs_toolchain.md

 ### With Existing Go Environment

-If you have a current Go environment, you can simply run
+If a current Go environment is present, simply run

 ```bash
 go install github.com/coreruleset/crs-toolchain@latest
 ```

-Provided that you have the Go binaries on your machine, you can now run the toolchain from anywhere with
+Provided that the Go binaries are present, the toolchain can now be run from anywhere with

 ```bash
 crs-toolchain